YouTube Affiliate Disclosure: Copy-Paste FTC Wording Templates (2026)

 However, the risk isn’t just regulatory.
 Affiliate programs themselves often require disclosure in their terms of service.
 Amazon Associates explicitly requires affiliates to include a disclosure statement.
 Violating Amazon’s terms can get your Associate account terminated, which means losing all pending commissions and your ability to earn from the program.

 Beyond compliance, there’s a practical business reason to disclose: trust.
 Viewers who discover undisclosed affiliate links feel deceived.
 They lose trust in your recommendations, they’re less likely to click future links, and they might call you out in comments — which is far more damaging than a simple disclosure statement would have been.
+For a realistic look at what proper affiliate links can earn, see how much money you can make from YouTube affiliate links.

 Transparency doesn’t hurt conversions.
 Research consistently shows that clear affiliate disclosures have little to no negative impact on click-through rates.
 Viewers understand that creators need to earn money, and most are fine with affiliate links as long as they know about them.